 Each shareholder owns a part of the business that they invest in and have the same rights.
-This means that Prosperity is a stakeholder in the firms in which we invest on behalf of our shareholders and that it is our job to try to ensure that management works for the benefit of all shareholders.
+This means that PCM is a stakeholder in the firms in which we invest on behalf of our shareholders and that it is our job to try to ensure that management works for the benefit of all shareholders.

 This active shareholder approach can be expressed in three ways.
 We engage with the corporate management and core shareholders of the business to discuss issues of corporate governance and corporate finance.
 This is generally seen as a positive contribution and welcomed by the other stakeholders.
 Another form is where good corporate governance practices have been or are at risk of being breached.
 In such cases, we take action to resolve a potential conflict or to minimise the damage where a conflict has already arisen.
 This activity can take many forms from negotiations, appeals to the regulatory authorities or, in some cases, legal action.
 The third avenue of our active approach is working with the government, regulators and legislators to improve the overall investment climate.

 Shareholder value is often created in companies that are in the midst of a transformation – be it a merger, corporate restructuring, change of control or management or an on-going sector consolidation.
-During such periods, it is important to safeguard good corporate governance standards and an active approach can a major contributor to enhanced shareholder value.
+During such periods, it is important to safeguard good corporate governance standards and an active approach can be a major contributor to enhanced shareholder value.

-Prosperity believes that the quality of management is very variable in our investment universe and that this qualitative metric has a very significant impact on shareholder value.
+PCM believes that the quality of management is very variable in our investment universe and that this qualitative metric has a very significant impact on shareholder value.
 This is true anywhere, but it is our view that the variance and impact of management quality is greater in Russia than in many other markets.
-As a result, Prosperity places a considerable emphasis and importance on meetings with company management and core shareholders throughout the investment in order to evaluate their quality.
+As a result, PCM places a considerable emphasis and importance on meetings with company management and core shareholders throughout the investment in order to evaluate their quality.

 The rapid rate of change in Russia also necessitates constant monitoring as the market for corporate control is quite active and both core shareholders and management may change.
 These changes may sometimes work to dramatically increase the efficiency of a company and its shareholder value.
 Our long-standing participation in the markets allows us to often have formed a well-researched view of incoming shareholders and management based on their respective previous track records.
 It also gives us the opportunity to efficiently reach management to discuss strategy and plans for operational improvements.

-“Prosperity places a considerable emphasis and importance on meetings with company management and core shareholders throughout the investment in order to evaluate their quality.”
+“PCM places a considerable emphasis and importance on meetings with company management and core shareholders throughout the investment in order to evaluate their quality.”